 - Repeat step 6 to create more ads.
 You can include up to 50 ads in your campaign.

 Once you've built your ads and checked the ad preview on mobile and desktop platforms to make sure you're happy with how they look, you're ready to publish your ad campaign.

 - Select Summary to review your campaign details.
 You can return to previous screens to make any changes you need to.

 - Select Publish campaign.

 Hootsuite sends the campaign to LinkedIn for approval.
 LinkedIn typically approves the campaign within 24 hours.

-Once your campaign is published, you can view your ads in the Hootsuite Planner, and manage your campaign in Hootsuite Advertise.
+Once your campaign is published, you can view your ads in Planner, and manage your campaign in the Advertise area of Hootsuite.